madpin/cellmage/docs/source/integrations/image_magic_integration.md

 # 🖼️ Image Magic Integration

 The Image Magic integration provides an easy way to process, display, and incorporate images into your LLM conversations within IPython notebooks.
-This feature is implemented through the `%img` magic command and relies on the `ImageProcessor` class and utility functions from the `cellmage.utils.image_utils` module.
+This feature is implemented through the `%img` magic command and relies on the `ImageProcessor` class and utility functions from the `cellmage.integrations.image_utils` module.

 ## Features